 Transparency, accountability and good government can and do go together, and when they do, success can be relatively long-lasting.
-But the moral of the Jacob Soll’s book is that such success never lasts, often because of a failure of political imagination or will.
+But the moral of Jacob Soll’s book is that such success never lasts, often because of a failure of political imagination or will.

 The Reckoning: Financial Accountability and the Making and Breaking of Nations’, by Jacob Soll